Jodhpur – Explore the blue city of Rajasthan

 Umaid Bhawan Palace: A Royal Experience

-10. Shopping at Sambhali Boutique
+10. Sambhali Boutique – Shopping with Purpose

 Located a short distance from the city, Mandore Gardens is among the best places to visit near Jodhpur.
 The lush gardens and ancient cenotaphs make it a peaceful escape.
 Once the capital of the Marwar region, Mandore is now a historical site with a rich legacy.
 The Mandore Gardens are home to an eclectic collection of temples, cenotaphs, and an old fort.
-The gardens, though slightly unkempt, exude ancient cenotaphs making it a peaceful escape.
+The gardens, though slightly unkempt, exude ancient cenotaphs, making it a peaceful escape.
 Visiting during the week ensures a quieter experience.
 The architecture and history of Mandore offer a fascinating glimpse into a bygone era, making it a worthwhile excursion for history buffs and architecture enthusiasts.

 Exploring the Blue City Lanes

-Walking through the narrow lanes of the Blue City Jodhpur is an experience like no other.
+Walking through the narrow lanes of the Blue City, Jodhpur, is an experience like no other.
 The vibrant blue walls, intricate doorways, and friendly locals provide endless opportunities for photography and cultural immersion.
 These charming alleys are a highlight for anyone visiting Jodhpur’s famous places.

 Jodhpur Sightseeing for Couples